Mineral Water vs. Sparkling Water: What's the Difference?

 The existence of naturally carbonated water has been known since antiquity.
 It played a significant role in many ancient cultures, including the Romans and Greeks, who revered these naturally carbonated springs for their healing and invigorating properties.

-No, all mineral water is not sparkling.
-Mineral water comes in two forms: still and sparkling.
-Still mineral water is simply water that naturally contains minerals and has not been artificially carbonated, while sparkling mineral water, also known as effervescent water, is water that naturally contains minerals and has been naturally carbonated.
+Still mineral water is simply water that naturally contains minerals and has not been sourced from carbonated springs, while sparkling mineral water is water that naturally contains minerals and has been naturally carbonated.

-Yes.
-Much like anything, you can infuse a variety of liquids with carbon dioxide -- leaving the new beverage bubbly and sparkling!
 Sparkling mineral water combines the rich and needed day-to-day minerals with the sparkle of fizzy fun found in sparkling water.
 A perfect blend of two great alternatives to regular water.
-Using Soda Sense's CO2 Refill Club, you can carbonate your mineral water from home!

 Ultimately, the decision comes down to personal preference!
 If you’re looking for an extra boost of minerals, try regular mineral water!
 If you just want a carbonated version of your usual drinking water, then opt for sparkling water.